 The beginnings of temperance in America started very slowly.
-And they began modestly.
+They began modestly.
 Temperance meant drinking temperately or moderately.
 Temperance proponents might urge people not to drink too much.
-They might urge them to reduce the quantity and/or frequency of their drinking.
-But most often, they would encourage them to drink beer or wine instead of spirits.
-(Spirits are rum, gin, whiskey and other distilled beverages.
-They’re often called liquor.)
+They might urge them to reduce how much and how often they drank.
+But most often, they would encourage them to drink beer or wine instead of distilled spirits ( liquor).

 The idea that people should not drink spirits was based on a myth.
-The myth is that spirits are more alcoholic than beer or wine.
-But standard drinks of beer, wine, and spirits have the same amount of alcohol.
-It’s 0.6 ounces of pure alcohol.
-Alcohol-wise, they’re all the same.
+That is that spirits are more alcoholic than beer or wine.
+But standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
+It’s six-tenths ounce.

 This myth may have been started by Dr. Benjamin Rush.
 He wrote a famous pamphlet claiming that spirits were bad for people.
 He urged them to drink beer and wine instead.
 His paper was based entirely on speculation.
-He didn’t do any research on the subject.1
+That is, he didn’t do any research on the subject.1

 The first attempt to impose prohibition in the New World occurred.
-Governor John Winthrop of Massachusetts attempted to prohibit all alcoholic beverages in Boston.2 The beginnings of temperance started then.
+Governor John Winthrop of MA attempted to prohibit all alcoholic beverages in Boston.2 The beginnings of temperance started then.

-- Pennsylvania prohibited the sale of alcoholic beverages to Native Americans.3
+- PA prohibited the sale of alcohol to Native Americans.3

-- New Hampshire prohibited the sale of alcohol so-called drunkards.
-Their names had to be posted in drinking establishments.4
+- NH prohibited the sale of alcohol so-called drunkards.
+Their names had to be posted in drinking places.4

-Gen. James Oglethorpe prohibited distilled spirits in the colony of Georgia.
+Gen. James Oglethorpe prohibited distilled spirits in the colony of GA.
 The prohibition failed.5